 - Had sex with someone who has HIV

-- Injected illegal/prescription drugs and shared needles, syringes, or other injection equipment
+- Injected illegal or prescription drugs and shared needles, syringes, or other injection equipment

 - Been diagnosed with a sexually transmitted infection (STI), hepatitis, or tuberculosis

-Home-based testing may not be right for you if:
+Home-based testing may not be suitable for you if:

 - You are currently taking medication for prevention (PrEP) or treatment of HIV

-- You are currently experiencing symptoms of a STI
+- You are currently experiencing symptoms of an STI

 - You are not sure how you will respond to your test result